Amplifon/Sounds-of-Street-View-Framework/README.md

 ### Creating your sounds

 Creating your sounds can be done in a number of ways.
-You can either create them yourself, or purchase them from audio sample websites (such as http://audiojungle.net)
+You can either create them yourself, or purchase them from audio sample websites (such as http://audiojungle.net).
+For a free and easy program to create from scratch or alter sounds, download Audacity at http://audacity.sourceforge.net/download/.

+When exporting sounds from Audacity (or other software of your choice), export at as low quality as possible so that your application loads as quickly as possible.
+Because you will create a range of different sounds, small quality intricacies aren't as noticeable as normal.
+We recommend 64kbps as shown below.

 ![ScreenShot](https://raw.githubusercontent.com/Amplifon/Sounds-of-Street-View-Framework/master/src/img/git-img-4.jpg)